SkygearIO/guides/push-notifications/android-migrate-fcm.md

         apply plugin: 'com.google.gms.google-services'
         ```

-1. Update skygear Android SDK to v1.7.0+
+1. Update the Skygear Android SDK to v1.7.0+

 1. Replace the GCM with FCM setup in your code